StatCYK/Wahkon/README.md

-Three separate environments are recommended to avoid conflicting dependencies between the KAN baseline (official pykan), the NTK baseline (neural-tangents / JAX) and wahkon.
+Three separate environments are recommended to avoid conflicting dependencies between the KAN baseline (official pykan), the NTK baseline (neural-tangents / JAX), and wahkon.

 ### 1. Wahkon environment (main)